minhashemi/todo/README.md

 - **Board Management**: Create and manage collaborative boards
 - **Task Management**: Full CRUD operations for tasks with priorities and status tracking
 - **Real-time Notifications**: Server pushes updates to all connected clients
-- **Persistent Storage**: Data is saved to JSON files on the server
+- **Persistent Storage**: Data is saved to SQLite database with JDBC
 - **JSON Protocol**: All communication uses structured JSON messages

 ## Quick Start